Nebraska Vehicle Sales Tax & Fees [+ Calculator]

 However, this does not include any potential local or county taxes.
 The average local tax rate in Nebraska is 0.825%, which brings the total average rate to 6.325%.

-As an example, if you were to purchase a new truck at a purchase price of $50,000, then you will have to pay an additional $2,750 in sales tax.
+As an example, if you were to purchase a new truck at a purchase price of $50,000, then you would have to pay an additional $2,750 in sales tax.
 That would bring the final price up to $52,750.

 How to Calculate Nebraska Sales Tax on a Car